 The dog barked several times.

-“This might hurt a little,” Nio told the girl.
+Nio uncapped one of the needles she’d prepared.
+“This might hurt a little,” she told the girl.

 “What is that?”
 Becks asked, eyeing the needle.